 Musical Inspiration for Vegan BLT Sandwich

 Some years ago when I was working for Kraft Foods I had a research assignment where we visited Velveeta Cheese consumers to discuss and observe their Velveeta consumption habits.
 I remember visiting this African American gentleman in Kansas City.
 His profile said he was 45 years old, but physically he could have passed for 65.
-Besides this there were a few other things about the visit that stuck with me.
+Besides this, there were a few other things about the visit that stuck with me.
 One – he had a crazy vinyl collection which he observed me admiring to the point of handing me a vintage copy of Pink Floyd’s “Wish You Were Here” album.
-It asn’t lost on me that two heavy and black Pink Floyd fans were in the same room in Kansas City, but the title track on that album actually refers to the absence of their frontman Syd Barrett who was away battling heavy mental health issues something my respondent was struggling in with along with many others open or not about it.
+It isn’t lost on me that two heavy and black Pink Floyd fans were in the same room in Kansas City, but the title track on that album actually refers to the absence of their frontman Syd Barrett who was away battling heavy mental health issues something my respondent was struggling in with along with many others open or not about it.
 The other thing that stood out was the size of guy’s pill collection.
 At 45 he already had a crazy regimen involving at least 15 pills.
 His warning to me at the time was don’t ever start.
 He mentioned that in his thirties he began taking medication for high blood pressure and that it wasn’t long before he was popping prescribed pills for a host of other illnesses which eventually led to depression and the relayed pills to treat that.
 We didn’t talk much about Velveeta except that he made a mean BLT with cheese and the melt was perfect!

 Vegan BLT Sandwich Health Tips

 The “B” in BLT is actually for portobello mushrooms aka “Bellas” while the “L” is actually for Laccinato Kale aka “Black Kale” which I substitute for traditional lettuce.
-Mushrooms make for a good meat substitute given their mouthfeel, texture, protein count, and low calorie status.
+Mushrooms make for a good meat substitute given their mouthfeel, texture, protein count, and low-calorie status.
 Because they are so low in energy density you can eat a lot without taking in many calories.
-“Fake” meat options like seiten and tofu have more protein but I’m not that guy as far as eating processed artificial meats.
+“Fake” meat options like seitan and tofu have more protein but I’m not that guy as far as eating processed artificial meats.

 It’s widely accepted in research circles that there is a link between gut and mental health.
-Leafy greens such as “Black Kale” are high in folic acid and deficiencies in folate as well as other B vitamins have been linked with higher rates of depression, fatigue and insomnia.
-Lastly when making this BLT sandwich, go for whole grain bread.
+Leafy greens such as “Black Kale” are high in folic acid and deficiencies in folate, as well as other B vitamins, have been linked with higher rates of depression, fatigue, and insomnia.
+Lastly, when making this BLT sandwich, go for whole grain bread.
 They contain more of the complex carbs that fuel the brain.
 Complex carbs release glucose slowly, helping you feel full longer and provides a steady source of fuel vs. that crash and burn feeling you get from sugar rushes.

-Flavor Profile of Vegan BLT Sandwich
+Flavor Profile of This Vegan Sandwich

 I don’t believe in calling anything that’s not made with pork “bacon”.
 Bacon is pork and only pork, of this I am absolutely certain.
 There is no turkey bacon, Vegan bacon, etc. Let’s stop the madness!
-Given this I won’t pretend in any way that portobello mushrooms taste better than bacon.
-That being said this version of a BLT sandwich wins, and wins BIG.
+Given this, I won’t pretend in any way that portobello mushrooms taste better than bacon.
+That being said this version of a BLT sandwich wins and wins BIG.
 My son, the skeptic and similar holder of the bacon is pork ideology, is a believer in this BLT.
 The smokey sauce is the key.
 I wanted to mimic the flavor you get from maple hardwood smoked bacon.
 I relied on smoke from two sources – the chipotle chiles and the paprika.
-Maple syrup gives the sweetness to balance the against the heat.
-These ingredients when roasted help provide that meaty essence from a flavor/taste standpoint.
+Maple syrup gives the sweetness to balance them against the heat.
+These ingredients when roasted help provides that meaty essence from a flavor/taste standpoint.
 The mushrooms lose their moisture and the flavor is concentrated.

-Vegan BLT Sandwich Cooking Tips
+Vegan BLT Cooking Tips